Best Everyday Carry Mistakes You Need To Avoid

 Not knowing how to use your survival gear should be a sin.

-I realize those are harsh words and might strike a chord with some, but nothing seems more immature and silly than to buy a nice piece of gear, carry it around (pretending like you’re the smartest person alive) only to fail miserably when the time comes to actually use it.
+Still, nothing seems more immature and silly than buying nice gear and carrying it around (pretending you’re the smartest person alive) only to fail miserably when using it.

-It’s not about how much “stuff” you have, it’s all about the skills you’ve acquired.
+It’s not about how much “stuff” you have; it’s all about the skills you’ve acquired.

-We carry this stuff around to give us an even bigger edge to survive if and when it’s needed but to be honest….those of us who know our shit, already have a massive advantage.
+We carry this stuff around to give us an even bigger edge to survive if and when needed, but to be honest….

-Even if we carried nothing extra (but why would we?) we would still know what to do when the time came.
+Even if we carried nothing extra (but why would we?), we would still know what to do when the time came.

 • We could turn a bunch of debris into a shelter without any rope